Synthetify/synthetify-protocol/docs/docs/stats.md

 ### Debt Pool

-On the chart we can observe the live change of the debt and the proportion of total debt for each available synthetic asset.
+On the chart, we can observe the change of the debt in real-time and the proportion of total debt for each available synthetic asset.

 ![Stats-debt-pool](/img/docs/statsDebtPool.png)

 ### Collateral structure

-In the graph, we can observe the debt changing in real time and its distribution.
+On the chart, we can observe the debt changing in real-time and its distribution.

 ![Stats-collateral](/img/docs/statsCollateral.png)